Attrition-Aware Adaptation for Multi-Agent Patrolling: Experimentation Results

 \subsection{Experimental Procedure}

-For each of the algorithms described in \cref{sec:benchmark_algorithms} plus our own \cref{alg:ahpa} (AHPA), we perform a test using six agents in the 40-node ``Cumberland'' environment from \cite{portugalDistributedMultirobotPatrol2013}.
-A test lasts thirty minutes (1800 seconds).
+For each of the algorithms described in \cref{sec:benchmark_algorithms} plus our own \cref{alg:ahpa} (AHPA), we perform tests using six agents in both the 40-node ``Cumberland'' environment from \cite{portugalDistributedMultirobotPatrol2013} and our own 18-node ``L440'' environment, an empty conference room.
+A ``Cumberland'' test lasts thirty minutes (1800 seconds).
 Each algorithm is tested twice: once with no agent attrition and once with attrition of single randomly-selected agents at the 300-second and 1300-second marks.
+A test in the ``L440'' environment lasts for five minutes.

-For each algorithm and each test, we execute three runs of 30 minutes each.
-Results are then averaged over the three runs to account for simulation noise or discrepancies.
+For each algorithm and each test, we execute three runs over which results are averaged to account for possible discrepancies.
 The test system is automated, and experimental monitoring and control is performed identically for each algorithm.
-All tests were performed on the same machine.
+All simulation tests were performed on the same machine.